kramalakshmi/API/README.md

 - markdown
 - explanations
 - JSON
-Your agent must sanitize output.

 Repository‑Level Scenarios
-These appear only when running on real repos.
-6.1 Modules that should not be tested
+Modules that should not be tested
 Examples:
 - __init__.py
 - data files